Treating Leptin Resistance Naturally

 But when it comes to leptin, berb in a somewhat indirect way. erine works

-So while it may not target your leptin levels directly, it will certainly affect them in a roundabout way through various other mechanisms.
+So while it may not target your leptin levels directly, it will certainly affect them in a roundabout way.

-Berberine is one of my own go-to supplements that I use daily (mostly to help build muscle mass), but it’s also one of my favorites to put patients on who are overweight and who have either leptin resistance or insulin resistance.
+Berberine is one of my go-to supplements that I use daily (mostly to help build muscle mass), but it’s also one of my favorites for patients who are overweight and who have either leptin resistance or insulin resistance.

 Use Berberine in the morning because, like l-glutamine, it can help with sugar and food cravings throughout the day.